 Creating high-quality content is a must for any company regardless of the size and type of goods, and you must have already heard this statement hundreds of times.
-However, your content marketing strategy is more than just creating relevant and compelling blogs or articles or even visuals related to the products you sell.
-Any content you create has the same primary objective – converting more users to paying customers.
+However, your content strategy is more than just creating relevant and compelling blogs or articles or even visuals related to the products you sell.
+Any content strategy you create has the same primary objective – converting more users to paying customers.
 Before you can achieve this, there is a journey customers go through – and that’s the marketing funnel.
 Knowing your customers’ journey is essential to create relevant content for the different funnel stages that support the customer journey and bring shoppers closer to a purchase.

 Think of how often you have searched for information online with no intention of buying anything but ended up making an online purchase.
 Well, that’s because the content you found was well-designed for the customer journey.
-If you’ve already crafted your content marketing strategy but still haven’t seen expected results, that’s probably because of the lack of content flow.
-This article will guide you to build an effective content marketing funnel of your own to create content that attracts more customers and, more importantly, content that sells.
+If you’ve already crafted your content strategy but still haven’t seen expected results, that’s probably because of the lack of content flow.
+This article will guide you to build an effective content marketing funnel of your own to create content that attracts more customers and, more importantly, content strategy that sells.

 The internet is today’s primary resource for finding information.
 It is the first place people go when they need to learn about a product, service, or how to do things at home.
 That means that most of the time, when people stumble upon your website, blog, or social media channels, they are unaware of your business and have no intention of buying your product, so now it’s your job to take customers to the next steps of the funnel.

 A content marketing funnel is a system of stages your customers go through before making a purchase.
 It helps companies attract more prospects and guide them from the top of the funnel, where they first interact with your brand to the bottom of the funnel– making a purchase.
 In short, it’s your prospects’ journey’ from the first interaction with your company to becoming a paying customer.